-Construct Interior Single and Multi-Column Bents using cast-in-place reinforced concrete bent caps and columns supported on cast-in-place reinforced concrete drilled shafts.
+Design Interior Single and Multi-Column Bents using cast-in-place reinforced concrete bent caps and columns supported on cast-in-place reinforced concrete drilled shafts.

-Pile footings and Spread footings at interior bents are not permitted for this project.
+Pile footings are not allowed on this project.

-Interior Pile Bents are not permitted on this project.
+Interior Pile Bents are not allowed on this project.